WhatMeWorry/Delivery/misc_notes/coordinate_systems_and_matrices.md

 glm::mat4 CameraMatrix = glm::lookAt(
-    cameraPosition, // the position of your camera, in world space cameraTarget,   // where you want to look at, in world space upVector        // probably glm::vec3(0,1,0), but (0,-1,0) would make you looking upside-down, which can be great too );
+    cameraPosition, // the position of your camera, in world space cameraTarget,   // where you want to look at, in world space upVector        // probably glm::vec3(0,1,0), but (0,-1,0) would make you looking upside-down );
 ```